Skip to content

 Connections to Related Concepts

-• Innovation: True innovation requires breaking from existing norms.
-This is a highly adaptive process.
+• Innovation: Genuine innovation requires veering from established norms, representing a highly adaptive, forward-thinking process.

 Practical Examples of Adaptation